NatasaMiric/rock-papper-scissors/README.md

 ### Future Implementations

-* Making a limited number of rounds for example 5 and announce a winner.
+* Making a limited number of rounds, for example 5, and announce a winner.
 * Set up a restart game button.

 ## Technologies Used